awsdocs/aws-freertos-docs/doc_source/getting_started_infineon.md

 ### Configure Your Project<a name="infineon-freertos-config-project"></a>

-To run the demo, you must configure your project to work with AWS IoT\.
-To configure your project to work with AWS IoT, your board must be registered as an AWS IoT thing\.
+To run the demo, you must configure your project to work with AWS IoT, which requires that you register your board as an AWS IoT thing\.
 [Registering Your MCU Board with AWS IoT](freertos-prereqs.md#get-started-freertos-thing) is a step in the [Prerequisites](freertos-prereqs.md)\.

 **To configure your AWS IoT endpoint**